-The Arts Endowment seeks to sustain and nurture a multiplicity of American literary traditions by:
+The National Endowment for the Arts seeks to sustain and nurture a multiplicity of American literary traditions, including, but not limited to:

 - Supporting endeavors to provide America's readers with direct access to contemporary writers.

 - Supporting the use of new technology and innovative projects.

 In addition to offering Art Works grant opportunities for organizations, the National Endowment for the Arts offers fellowships to published creative writers and translators in the areas of prose and poetry.

 The National Endowment for the Arts supports two general project types under Art Works Literature:

 - Literary publishing projects (February Art Works Deadline)